 A previous attempt to preserve this document by dry mounting resulted in tears, and distortion of the vellum.
 A secondary attempt to remove the lining by a hot water bath caused greater damage.

-The vellum was humidified and flattened repeatedly to try to align the tears as much as possible; the image below is before the subsequent mending and after.
+The vellum was humidified and flattened repeatedly to try to align the tears as much as possible.
+This is after flattening and before the subsequent mending.